 Program Format & Sample Schedule

-In the Summer College Immersion program, you'll attend daily academic programming during the weekdays.
+During SCIP, you'll attend daily academic programming during the weekdays.
 At the end of the day, you'll have opportunities to participate in optional cocurricular events, free time, and student life activities until curfew.
 You'll explore the following subject areas during the program:

-- College prep
+- College prep workshops

 - Math and reading test-taking techniques for the SAT/ACT